cytoscape/py4cytoscape/doc/index.rst

 Python is a powerful programming language that allows simple and flexible representations of networks as well as clear and concise expressions of network algorithms.
-Python has a vibrant and growing ecosystem of packages that can be used in combination with py4cytoscape integrate with traditional workflow engines (e.g., `Galaxy <https://galaxyproject.org/>`_ and `Gene Pattern <https://www.genepattern.org/>`_) to produce robust end-to-end workflows.
+Python has a vibrant and growing ecosystem of packages that can be used in combination with py4cytoscape to integrate with traditional workflow engines (e.g., `Gene Pattern <https://www.genepattern.org/>`_ and `Galaxy <https://galaxyproject.org/>`_) to produce robust end-to-end workflows.

 In order to make the most out of py4cytoscape you should know how